Skip to main content

 The content you produce is usually decent in terms of quality.
 You have real expertise and it shows.
 But the architecture around that content is almost always missing.
 Internal linking?
 Keyword targeting?
 Topic clusters?
 These are SEO fundamentals that make the difference between content that ranks and content that sits on page seven of Google forever.

 DIY timeline to meaningful traffic: 1-2 years of consistent weekly publishing.
-The honest truth is that fewer than 5% of store owners maintain that pace.
+The honest truth is that most store owners who try DIY don't maintain that pace โ€” running a store is a full-time job, and consistent weekly publishing competes with everything else on the list.

 Honest take: If you genuinely enjoy writing and have 5-10 hours per week to dedicate, DIY can work.
 The content will be authentic, which matters.
 But you need to learn SEO, build your own internal linking strategy, and maintain consistency for over a year.
 Most store owners don't have that bandwidth, and there's no shame in admitting it.